The Portrait Series range branding celebrates colourful family characters with untold stories.

 Product branding for Golding’s premium, single vineyard varietals.

-The conceptual approach for the labels centres around telling the story of the Golding family history, profiling a different family member for each product.
+Golding Wines prides itself on being a family-oriented brand.
+The conceptual approach for this premium range of labels centres around telling the story of the Golding family history, and much loved members of the family.
+Each product profiles a different family member and every one with a captivating story to tell.